cschmidt/mysql-replication-playground/README.md

  - rvm (with a Ruby 1.9.3)
  - VirtualBox

-If you have rvm all setup, then just:
+If you have rvm all set up, then just:

-    $ git clone
+    $ git clone git@github.com:cschmidt/mysql-replication-playground.git
     $ cd mysql-replication-playground

 If you accept the .rvmrc, that'll do a ```bundle install```, after which you